TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 - chop_rgbBrightness
 - top_textureIn

 In this example, the first input chop_rgbBrightness is not used.
 It is here to showcase that a .tox can be loaded multiple times in different engines.
-You will see it being used in the Simple RGB Light example.
+You will see it also being used in the Simple RGB Light example.

 The second input can be used from within Unreal Engine to replace the jellybeans default texture by an Unreal Engine texture.
 It will then be displaced like in the default TouchDesigner project.